 - Less than half (43%) of services can be accessed online by cross-border users

 Earlier this year the Commission launched its €672.5 billion Recovery and Resilience Facility, for large scale public investments and reforms by member states, to enable recovery from COVID-19 and to promote economic, social and territorial cohesion.
-Member states are investing a share of this facility in digital transformation, which together with other reforms and investments, will enable them to seize more digitalisation opportunities.
+Member states are investing a share of this facility in digital transformation, which together with other reforms and investments, will enable them to seize more digitalization opportunities.
 With reinforced efforts and guided by European values, public administrations will enter a new digital government era.

 Get in touch to discuss the digitalization of eGovernment services in your organization.